 Domain Certificate or WHOIS Information

 The domain name included in the ICP filing certificate needs to be backed up by a domain certificate.
 In some cases, the domain registrars may not provide the domain certificate outside China.
 The company should negotiate with their domain registrar and ensure that they provide a domain certificate required for ICP filing application.
 The WHOIS information of the domain name also needs to be submitted to MIIT.
 In some provinces, the screenshot of the WHOIS can also be accepted by the MIIT.
 The company may also register their domain or transfer the existing domain to a Chinese domain registrar which will then provide a domain certificate.
 If the domain is registered with a Chinese registrar, then the domain of the Chinese website also needs to be registered with a Chinese entity.

 Time Needed for ICP Filing

-After filing of all the necessary documents, it takes about 4-8 weeks to obtain the ICP filing.
+After filling all the necessary documents, it takes about 4-8 weeks to obtain the ICP filing.
 The time can be reduced a little if the companies approach reputed and experienced consultants or agencies in this domain.

 To apply for the ICP commercial license, the company has to be registered in China.
 This is considered to be the biggest hampering factor in obtaining an ICP commercial license.
 A foreign business, in which 51% of the shareholding is owned by a Chinese entity is also eligible for obtaining the ICP commercial license.
 A business also needs to have a registered capital of 1 million RMB (approximately $150,000) to apply for the license.
 A commercial license is required only when the company wants to sell products through their websites.

-The applicants should remember that the requirements for ICP commercial license varies according to provinces and they should apply in the province where the business is registered.
+The applicants should remember that the requirements for ICP commercial license vary according to provinces and they should apply in the province where the business is registered.

 Application Procedure for ICP Commercial License